dittto/router/README.md

 ## To do

+ - update RouteBuilder to allow (...) for optional parts of routes.
+Have this write out endpoints for each optional route section
  - create a route writer which reads from a Route root and writes out the php as a cache file
  - need to work out how to read that cache file though - read from given location? probably set this during site bootstrap.
- - build the tests for RouteLinkArguments and Router
- - write the code for Router::get()
- - update RouteBuilder to allow (...) for optional parts of routes.
-Have this write out endpoints for each optional route section

 $testLink = new \Route\RouteLink('Acme\Coyote\Meeper', 'Meep', array('id' => 1));